River Don, Aberdeenshire: Hydrology

 River levels and flows have been measured along the course of the Don at a number of gauging stations since 1969.
 The lowest of these is the gauge at Parkhill near Dyce, with a mean flow of 20.64 m3/s.
 The station measures 97% of the total 1312 km2 catchment of the river.

 Prior to 2016 the maximum levels and flows were recorded during the floods of November 2002, with peak levels on the 22nd of that month reaching 5.07 m at Haughton near Inverurie, and 4.17 m at Parkhill.
 These were exceeded in January 2016 during the 2015–16 floods, when levels at Haughton reached 5.6 m, whilst those at Parkhill were over a metre higher than previously at 5.5 m.
 The resultant flooding forced residents along the river to evacuate their homes, in some cases with the help of local rescue teams.
 Areas affected included Port Elphinstone, Kintore, and Donside in Aberdeen where a number of residential care homes were evacuated as a precaution.

 Economy

 Strathdon attracts visitors for salmon and trout fishing as well as its castles and scenery.
+A 100kW hydro scheme at Tillydrone is on the former site of the Donside Papermill.